-The official curriculum policy document for Grades 9, 10 and 12 for Religious Education in Ontario Catholic Schools.
+The official curriculum policy document for Grades 9, 10, 11 and 12 for Religious Education in Ontario Catholic Schools.
 20 per cent of the expectations are devoted to Family Life.
-See also Revised World Religions Expectations (2010) (ICE) The Revised Curriculum Expectations for Grade 11 Religious Education.
+Currently, the Institute for Catholic Education is developing resources to support these expectations.

 AIDS: A Catholic Educational Approach to HIV– Ontario Catholic Schools Second Edition (ICE)

 Ontario Catholic Religious Educators are mandated to provide three lessons per year from the appropriate year in the AIDS curriculum.
 This is only available as a print resource from ICE.